GovTechSG/ship-hats-migration/ship-hats-migration-annex.md

     1. Verify that the clone is successful.
 1.	**Define success criteria for the CI/CD pipelines:**
     1. CI pipeline minimally checks out from source code repo, builds, performs SAST, Container scan (if applicable), SCA, DAST, and publishes packages to artifact repo.
-    1. CD pipeline minimally extracts packages from artifact repo, performs SCA, performs SCA, connects to target environment directly and through a remote agent in DevOps zone for GCC intranet and deploys.
+    1. CD pipeline minimally extracts packages from artifact repo, performs SCA, connects to target environment directly and through a remote agent in DevOps zone for GCC intranet and deploys.
 1.	**Configure and Test CI Pipeline:**
     1. Configure dedicated agents.
     1. Identify automated template from GovTech to set up CI pipeline and configured.